UnHumbleBen/dimensionality-reduction/README.md

 32 x 32 = 1024).
 (Figure of first 100 face images to be added later)

+### PCA on Faces
+The script in **tests/pcaFaces.m** will normalize the data matrix *X* and store the principal component in *U*.
+It will then display the first 36 principal components that describes the largest variations.
+(Figure of principal components to be added later)
+We then project the face dataset using just the first 100 prinicpal components.
+When we recover the dataset we can compare the data side by side
+(Figure of side by side data comparision to be added later)

 ## To-Do List
 - [X] implement tests/ExampleDataset.m
 - [X] create figure for Example Dataset